jupiter-online/PyStrange/README.md

 # PyStrange
 PyStrange is a strange attractor generator.
 The user can search for random attractors and plot them with Matplotlib.
-PyStrange can be used in **Random Search Mode** or **Single Search Mode**
+A detailed German description of this project can be found on my [website](http://jupiter-online.net/projekt-pystrange/).
+PyStrange can be used in **Random Search Mode** or **Single Search Mode**.
 ## Rquirements
 PyStrange is based on Python 3.
 It requires the Python libraries **Numpy** and **Matplotlib**.
 ## Random Search Mode